rationalpov/mentalModel/humanPsychology.md

 Repeat 3-4 **words** from the other party, and add a few second of silence and will work magics.

+permission based marketing:

+[Seth Godin](http://sethgodin.typepad.com/seths_blog/2008/01/permission-mark.html) used the term permission based marketing to frame how marketer are using this technique to sale.
+> Permission marketing is the privilege (not the right) of delivering anticipated, personal, and relevant messages to people who actually want to get them.

+> It recognizes the new power of the best consumers to ignore marketing.
+It realizes that treating people with respect is the best way to earn their attention.

+> Pay attention is a key phrase here, because permission marketers understand that when someone chooses to pay attention they are actually paying you with something precious…

+> Real permission works like this: if you stop showing up, people complain, they ask where you went…

+> Permission is like dating.
+You do not start by asking for the sale at first impression.
+You earn the right, over time, bit by bit…

+> In order to get permission, you make a promise.
+You say, “I will do x, y and z, I hope you will give me permission by listening.”
+And then, this is the hard part, that's all you do.
+You do not assume you can do more.
+You do not sell the list or rent the list or demand more attention…

 ___

 Example: Benfranklin Techinque: